Patient Information Leaflet - Repeat Prescribing

 - By post - please enclose a stamped addressed envelope.

-Pharmacy Collection Service
+Pharmacy Collection Service:

-If you wish to take advantage of the repeat prescription collection service organised by local chemists, you will need to speak to the individual pharmacy and they will explain their procedure to you.
+- If you wish to take advantage of the repeat prescription collection service organised by local chemists, you will need to speak to the individual pharmacy and they will explain their procedure to you.

 - We are happy to send your prescription to a local chemist for dispensing and collection.

 - We are fortunate that there is a Community Pharmacy on the same site as the Practice, with easy access from our main Patient Waiting Area.

 - We enjoy an excellent working relationship with the Pharmacists and their dedicated team.